tribut/weechat-otr/README.md

 ## Installation

-This script requires Weechat 0.4.2 or later and the [Pure Python OTR](https://github.com/afflux/pure-python-otr) package to be installed with one of the following methods:
+This script requires Python 2.6 or later and Weechat 0.4.2 or later and the [Pure Python OTR](https://github.com/afflux/pure-python-otr) package to be installed with one of the following methods: